vanallenlab/facets/README.md

 [Relevant codeblock in WDL](https://github.com/vanallenlab/facets/blob/lab_harmonize/facets.wdl#L82-L125)

 ### FACETS
 Estimates fraction and allele specific copy number from paired tumor/normal sequencing.
 As a result, also estimates purity and ploidy of a given tumor sample.
 This implementation will run FACETS 10 times across different seeds to observe how stable the inferred purity and ploidy values are for a given pair, the seed with a purity closest to the median purity value is selected.
-If you would prefer a different seed to use, set `seed_iterations` to 1 and specify your preferred seed.
+If you would prefer to not iterate and use a specific seed, set `seed_iterations` to `1` and specify your preferred seed with `seed_initial`.

 Inputs:
 - Pair name